RowinVanAmsterdam/sandbox--solidity/README.md

 ```

 > Please note, if you don't want to have the password in the `.env` file, you can also call the script with the password as an argument: `PRIVATE_KEY_PASSWORD=password ts-node deploy.ts`.
-B